Drarok/phased-array/README.md

 ## Limitations / Warnings

 At present this is a particularly blunt tool, blocking entire domains, rather than individual trackers.
-This may result in 'undesirable behaviour,' i.e. your favourite website/app may stop working.
+This may result in 'undesirable behaviour', i.e. your favourite website/app may stop working.

 **For example, github.com will be blocked by default.**